Dermatology-Based UV Calculator

 How Long to Tan in UV 9 (Very High)

-UV 9 is dangerously high — Type I burns in ~12 min unprotected.
-Tanning at this level is fast but burn risk is very high for fair skin.
+UV 9 is dangerously high — unprotected Type I skin reaches the estimated burn threshold in approximately 19 minutes.
+Intentional tanning at this level is not risk-free for any skin type.
 Schedule any outdoor time before 10am or after 4pm.

 • Type I (Very fair skin): ~19 min to burn, tanning not recommended